joshbirk/onestarter/README.md

 </ul>
 ```

 And style the div using OneStarter.
+The plugin also includes the ability to mimic or control various S1 navigation points, include:

+* Enabling / Disabling the Submit
+* Closing an Action
+* Carousel style divs